-To verify the effectiveness of SSNE for link prediction, we design experiments over a variety of datasets.
-The experimental results based on sparse networks show that the link prediction method based on SSNE outperforms other methods based on structural similarity indexes, matrix optimization and other graph embedding models, respectively.
-As for relatively dense and better structured networks, SSNE still shows comparable performance as structural similarity indexes, which is better than matrix optimization.
-In short, in this paper, we make the following contributions: \begin{itemize} \item We propose a novel graph embedding model that overcomes the drawbacks in the popular random-walk-based graph embedding models.
+In short, in this paper, we make the following contributions: \begin{itemize} \item We propose a novel graph embedding model that overcomes the drawbacks in the prevail random-walk-based graph embedding models.
 The SNHAM algorithm is used to transform the adjacency matrix into a new matrix of theoretical co-occurrence probability between each pair of nodes, which substitutes the sampling method in random-walk-based graph embedding models.
-Meanwhile, we testify the mapping operation of SNHAM algorithm to be an equivalent variation of the singular value decomposition (SVD), which greatly improves the computational efficiency of obtaining feature matrix. \item We construct a link prediction method based SSNE.
-The results in the testing experiments based on six real networks and two types of artificial network models show the good performance of link prediction in sparse networks. \item We verify the algorithmic stability of link prediction method based SSNE by selecting different combinations of parameters.
+Meanwhile, we testify the mapping operation of the SNHAM algorithm to be an equivalent variation of the singular value decomposition (SVD), which significantly improves the computational efficiency of obtaining the feature matrix. \item We construct a link prediction method based on SSNE.
+The testing experiments' results based on six real networks and two types of artificial network models show the excellent performance of link prediction in sparse networks. \item We verify the algorithmic stability of link prediction method based SSNE by selecting different combinations of parameters.
 The results show that the proposed method is generally insensitive to parameters. \end{itemize}